ibm-bluemix-mobile-services/bluemix-objectstorage-serversdk-nodejs/README.md

 Use an `ObjectStorage` instance to connect to the IBM Object Storage service and manage containers.

-Pass in a credentials object containing projectId, userId, pasword, and region to the `ObjectStorage` constructor in order to establish a connection with the IBM Object Storage service on Bluemix
+Pass in a credentials object containing projectId, userId, password, and region to the `ObjectStorage` constructor in order to establish a connection with the IBM Object Storage service on Bluemix

 ```javascript
 var credentials = {